jmunzer/bulk_tools/README.md

   - Enter your Shortcode,
   - Client ID,
   - Client Secret
-  - and talis_guid user guid (you can find this from the final column of the 'All User Profiles' report).
+  - and talis_guid user guid (this value can be found in the final column of the exported report: All User Profiles)
   - Check with Talis Support if you don't know what any of these values should be
 - click on: http://localhost/bulk_tools-master/index.html
 - Follow steps on webform.